-- 3. Define target areas through the use of Census Block Group data from the 2010 Census. - 4.
+- 3. Define target areas through the use of Census Block Group data from the 2010 Census or other data as available. - 4.
 Analyze the mobility of target area populations relative to jobs, childcare, and transit routes. - 5.
 Continue to implement and monitor effectiveness of updated public involvement plan and Title VI plan. - 6.
 Translation and dissemination of planning documents to Spanish, or other language if deemed necessary, for dissemination and to be posted on MPO website. - 7.
 Develop a protocol for responding to issues and concerns regarding Environmental Justice in general and identified minority populations in particular.